Tips for Residents

-Making the Most of Our Food During Stay-at-Home
+Making the Most of Our Food While Dining At Home

 - Shopping: Make a list and check what foods you already have, maybe hiding in the back of your fridge or pantry, to avoid unnecessary purchases